Akshay-Vs/proximity/services/scraper/README.md

 ## Overview

 The **Scraper Service** is a lightweight and efficient Fastify-based server designed to scrape news articles from trusted sources.
-The server uses Puppeteer for web scraping and validates data to ensure content quality and security.
+The server uses Puppeteer & Cheerio for web scraping and validates data to ensure content quality and security.

 ### Features